gdhgit008/django-irma/README.rst

     IRMA_SERVER_PORT = '8088'
     IRMA_SRVER_AUTHENTICATION_TOKEN = os.environ.get('IRMA_SERVER_TOKEN')

-It is recommended to store the IRMA server token in your environment.
+    Note: it is recommended to store the IRMA server token in your environment.

 6. Include the irma URLconf in your project urls.py::